Anomal-E: A Self-Supervised Network Intrusion Detection System based on Graph Neural Networks: Related Work

+Layeghy et al. \cite{siamak} investigated the performance and generalisation of ML-based NIDSs by comprehensively evaluating seven different supervised and unsupervised machine learning algorithms on four recently published benchmark NIDS datasets.
+For the unsupervised learning experiments, IF, one-class support vector machines (oSVM), and stochastic gradient descent one-class support vector machines (SGD-oSVM) were considered.
+Overall, the results demonstrated that unsupervised anomaly detection algorithms can generalise better than supervised learning methods.

-Casas et al. \cite{casas2012unsupervised} propose an unsupervised NIDS utilising Sub-Space Clustering, DBSCAN and Evidence Accumulation (EA4RO).
-Sub-space clustering enables feature vectors to be projected into k-dimensional sub-spaces, where each sub-space is then grouped by DBSCAN algorithms.
-Due to DBSCAN's use of density to identify clusters, anomalies were located in the low-density clusters.
-Finally, EA4RO is applied for calculating the degree of dissimilarity from the outlier to the centroid of the largest cluster, using the Mahalanobis distance as the metric.
-This proposed algorithm is evaluated using the KDD'99 dataset and achieved 100\% accuracy.
+Casas et al. \cite{casas2012unsupervised} proposed an unsupervised NIDS utilising sub-space clustering, DBSCAN, and evidence accumulation (EA4RO).
+Sub-space clustering enables feature vectors to be projected into k-dimensional sub-spaces, and each sub-space is then grouped by DBSCAN algorithms.
+Due to DBSCAN's use of density to identify clusters, anomalies are located in the low-density clusters.
+Finally, EA4RO is applied for calculating the degree of dissimilarity from an outlier to the centroid of the largest cluster, using the Mahalanobis distance as the metric.
+This algorithm was evaluated using the KDD'99 dataset and achieved 100\% accuracy.
 However, this dataset is over two decades old and does not reflect the current sophistication of network attacks.

-In \cite{syarif2012unsupervised}, authors studied and compared the performances of various anomaly detection-based methods including the k-medoids, k-means, EM and distance-based algorithms for unsupervised network intrusion detection.
+In \cite{syarif2012unsupervised}, the authors study and compare the performances of various anomaly-detection-based methods, including the k-medoids, k-means, expected maximisation (EM), and distance-based algorithms for unsupervised network intrusion detection.
 Experiments were evaluated using the NSL-KDD dataset.
-This dataset is an improved version of the KDD'99 dataset, solving redundant problems as about 78\% of the records are duplicated in the training set and and 75\% are duplicated in the test set.
-Overall, they achieved 78.06\% accuracy in the EM clustering approach, 76.71\% accuracy using k-Medoids, 65.40\% when using improved k-Means and 57.81\% using k-Means.
-However, all algorithms used in the experiments suffer from high false-alarm rates (FAR), with an overall rate of 20\% achieved across all four algorithms.
+This dataset is an improved version of the KDD'99 dataset, solving redundant problems, as about 78\% of the records are duplicated in the training set and 75\% are duplicated in the test set.
+Overall, they achieved 78.06\% accuracy in the EM clustering approach, 76.71\% accuracy using k-Medoids, 65.40\% when using improved k-means, and 57.81\% using k-means.
+However, all algorithms used in the experiments suffer from high false-alarm rates (FAR).
+The overall rate across the four algorithms was 20\%.

 Leichtnam et al. \cite{leichtnam2020sec2graph} defined a security object graph and applied an autoencoder (AE) model to perform network intrusion detection in an unsupervised manner.
-The authors evaluated the proposed model performances on the CICIDS2017 dataset and reported that they can achieve a binary classification performance with an F1-Score of 0.94 and classification accuracy of 97.481
+The authors evaluated the proposed model's performance on the CICIDS2017 dataset and reported that they can achieve a binary classification performance with an F1-score of 0.94 and classification accuracy of 97.481